GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 **Ursvik**

-Home of the classic [Ursvik Xtreme](https://idrottonline.se/SundbybergsIK/Idrottsmallar/Arbetsrum/UrsvikXtreme "Ursvik Xtreme") and [Ursvik Ultra](http://desolaterunner.com/journal/race-report-ursvik-ultra-2016/ "Ursvik Ultra") races, which are some of the best races around.
+Home of the classic Ursvik Xtreme and [Ursvik Ultra](http://desolaterunner.com/journal/race-report-ursvik-ultra-2016/ "Ursvik Ultra") races, which are some of the best races around.
 There's a lot of good trails and paths here and you can put the loops together making up a desired distance.
 You probably won't be alone here but it's also big enough to not be crowded.

-Marked trails all the way from a lit and groomed 2k to a 15k semi technical path.
+Marked trails all the way from a lit and groomed 2k to a 15k semi technical trail.

 ![](/uploads/2019/12/05/IMG_0019.JPG)